webplatform/docs-wpd/Community/Meetings/General/index.md

 * shepazu to consider putting table at the top of the page (DONE)
 * shepazu send out an email asking for someone to work on outline (DONE)
 * Julee to update editor's guide with links to WPDW (DONE)
-* shepazu to start thread on where new guides exists, where to link them to and what to call them (ACTION transferred to Julee)
+* shepazu to start thread on where new guides exists, where to link them to and what to call them (ACTION transferred to Julee)  (DONE)
 * (CARRIED FORWARD) shepazu writes down "How to review a page" and the workflow, so coordinators and contributors know what to do and workflow for whole WPDW ideally (CARRIED FORWARD)
 * Scott to write up quick guide on dealing with shorthand properties (ACTION evolved to: Scott to do a video on how to edit a CSS properties page)